 - 3.2.
 All Colleges have undertaken self-evaluation and produced development plans for the current year.
 Colleges have not been required to undertake externally-facilitated evaluations in the past year. - 3.3.
-Members should note that colleges may take very different approaches to self-evaluation and development planning providing they comply with the Code of Good Governance. - 3.4.
-Besides ensuring that both GCRB and the assigned colleges meet their compliance requirements, the Committee may wish to consider the reports with a view to gaining an insight into the functioning of the boards and any implications there may be for regional planning within its remit which includes GCRB's oversight of assigned college appointments.\
+Members should note that colleges may take very different approaches to self-evaluation and development planning providing they comply with the Code of Good Governance.
+The Committee noted in December that the Glasgow Clyde evaluation report was not as indepth as other reports.
+The GCC Clerk to the Board has confirmed that the report submitted was the report considered by the College board following the evaluation.
+For Members' information, the same reporting format was used by the College and submitted to GCRB in 2022. - 3.4.
+Besides ensuring that both GCRB and the assigned colleges meet their compliance requirements, the Committee may wish to consider the reports with a view to gaining an insight into the functioning of the boards and any implications there may be for regional planning within its remit which includes GCRB's oversight of assigned college appointments.